 • Make the most of Reykjavik with the 1/2/3 day Reykjavik City Card.
 It opens the doors to public pools, most museums and the city bus.
 This can be purchased at the reception.

-• Visit our gourmet neighboors at Brauð og co and Frú Lauga.
-They have fresh bread and the only exclusive local and it is a organic shop in Reykjavik.
+• The Dalur Hostel next door has a cafe & bar open from April onwards.
+Visit our gourmet neighbours at Brauð og co and Frú Lauga.
+They have fresh bread and the only exclusive local and it is an organic shop in Reykjavik.

 • Kaffi Laugalækur is a local café, offering vegan & vegetarian dishes.
 A great spot 5min walk away from the Campsite.